yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/cloud-add-peering.md

 ## Next steps

 - Create a cluster in a VPN.
 You do this by selecting the VPC during cluster creation.
 Refer to [Create a cluster](../../../cloud-basics/create-clusters).
 - Add the peered VPN to the IP allow list of your cluster.
-To communicate with you cluster, the CIDR block of the application VPN must be added to your cluster's IP allow list.
+To communicate with your cluster, the CIDR block of the application VPN must be added to your cluster's IP allow list.
 Refer to [Assign IP allow lists](../../../cloud-basics/add-connections).